pmd/pmd/docs/pages/7_0_0_release_notes.md

  * The deprecated support for sequence-valued attributes is removed.
 Sequence-valued properties are still supported.
  * Refer to [the Saxonica documentation](https://www.saxonica.com/html/documentation/expressions/xpath31new.html) for an introduction to new features in XPath 3.1.

+#### JavaScript support

+The JS specific parser options have been removed.
+The parser now always retains comments and uses version ES6.
+The language module registers only one version (as before), now correctly with version "ES6" instead of "3".
+Since there is only one version available for JavaScript there is actually no need to selected a specific version.
+The default version is always ES6.

 #### Removed Rules

 The following previously deprecated rules have been finally removed: